gzaifa/neo4j-yelp/gds_yelp.md

 |"Newton-Massachusetts-US"       |19656    |
 |"Waltham-Massachusetts-US"      |19362    |

-We can see that this community is all located in the state of Massachusetts.
-Running the same query on community_id 886297 shows that it is all located in Texas.
+We can see that this community's reviews are mostly on businesses located in the state of Massachusetts.
+Running the same query on community_id 886297 shows the location of Texas.
+We can infer the locations of the users based on the location of the businesses that they reviewed (however, there is no way to verify this against the user's actual addresses as that information is not part of the dataset).

+Conclusion: From the "FRIENDS" relationship, we have managed to find communities in the network.
+These communities are largely grouped by geographical locations (inferred).

 ### Triangle and Local Clustering Coefficient
 A [Triangle](https://neo4j.com/docs/graph-data-science/current/algorithms/triangle-count/) is a set of three nodes where each node has a relationship to the other two.